st-little/minecraft-addon-development/addons/block-chairs/README.md

 ## Chat Commands

 - !sit
+  - Sit on the block with your hands down and legs open to the left or right.
+- !sit2
-  - Sit on the block.
+  - Sit on the block with your hands down and legs closed.
 - !stand
   - Stand up.